tlaplus/foundation/content/_index.md

 ## Contact

 For general inquiries, please reach out to us at [contact@lists.tlapl.us](mailto:contact@lists.tlapl.us).
+For technical questions or issues, please use the appropriate issue tracker at https://github.com/tlaplus.